cube-network/docs/contents/faq.md

 ![](../images/metamask_lag.jpg)

-2）Move to primary monitor is using multiple monitors
+2）Move to primary monitor if using multiple monitors

 3）Use other explorers

-# transaction pending for a long time
+# Transaction pending for a long time

 ## 1）Inappropriate nonce:
 Suggestions:

 - Try to reset a appropriate value
-- If you have many pending transactions , please wait for earier transactions confirmed.
+- If you have many pending transactions, please wait for Earlier Are confirmed.
 - metatask--setting-advanced--reset account
-- metatask--setting--advanced--Customize transaction nonce :resend transaction with pending tx's nonce and higher gas price.
+- metatask--setting--advanced--Customize transaction nonce: resend transaction with pending tx's nonce and higher gas price.

-## 2) low gas price：
+## 2) Low gas price:
 - Set a higher gas price and resend